schlagenhauf/ece_talk_2024/slides.md

 * 💡 **Exploration vs Stabilization**
 * 🗃 Random advice

-Note: Talk is about inner workings of organization, long-term explain exploration and stabilization
+Note: Talk is about inner workings of organization<br>

 ---